n8n-io/n8n-docs/docs/nodes/nodes-library/nodes/Yourls/README.md

 ### 3. Yourls1 node (stats: url)

 This node will give us the statistics of the short URL that we specify.
-We will get the statistics of the URL that we created in the previous step.
+We will get the statistics for the URL that we created in the previous step.
 ::: v-pre
 1. Select the credentials that you entered in the previous node.
 2. Select 'Stats' from the ***Operation*** dropdown list.